-This Friday our featured artist for the Fourth Friday Gallery Walk will be Jenny McKinnon Wright, known for her impressionistic, colorful paintings of our stunning natural environment.
-Come for the opening reception – 6-9 pm – and enjoy wine and Lativa coffee.
+Featured this month is Jenny McKinnon Wright, known for her impressionistic, colorful paintings of our stunning natural environment.
+View the collection until August 21.
 Cape Fear Native features the works of local artists and craftspeople inspired by nature.
 Here you’ll find original paintings on canvas and reclaimed river wood, handmade jewelry, local photography, sail bags, handmade wood products, tiles, note cards, historic maps, books and our exclusive Wilmington city map tees/totes/prints.

 WILMA W. DANIELS GALLERY

 200 Hanover St., CFCC parking deck, first level • 910-362-7431

 Sally Jacobs’ recent paintings explore fundamental questions surrounding her role as a mother.
 In this exhibition, Jacobs’ 5-year-old son is often her muse.
 The paintings record the psychological push and pull between mother and son.
 The figures are embedded into fields of abstract environments, which embody a charged, energetic expression of place.
 Her show, Excavations, will hang at 200 N. Hanover Street, in Wilmington, NC.